Verlander dominates over 7 innings, Astros beat Twins 2-0 - Philly

-MINNEAPOLIS (AP) - Justin Verlander struck out nine over seven dominant innings, Carlos Correa had two hits and scored twice and the Houston Astros beat the Minnesota Twins 2-0 on Monday night.
+Verlander didn't need much luck against Mauer and the Minnesota Twins.
+He struck out nine over seven dominant innings, Carlos Correa had two hits and the Houston Astros won 2-0 on Monday night.

+The right-hander followed his strikeout of Mauer in the sixth by striking out Miguel Sano and getting Eddie Rosario to pop out, freezing up Minnesota's rally on a chilly night with a first-pitch temperature of 35 degrees.

-Verlander (2-0) was in control throughout on a chilly night with a first-pitch temperature of 35 degrees.
-The right-hander gave up three hits and walked one while helping the reigning World Series champions match their best 11-game start by going 9-2.
+Verlander gave up three hits and walked one while helping the reigning World Series champions match their best 11-game start by going 9-2.

-Verlander improved to 11-1 in 14 games, including the playoffs, since being traded to Houston last season.
+The right-hander improved to 11-1 in 14 games, including the playoffs, since being traded to Houston last season.
+He's 7-0 with a 1.20 ERA in eight regular season starts since the trade.

+"He dials it up like the best in the game," Astros manager A.J.
+Hinch said.
+"I don't know too many guys that are better in those situations.
+There's a lot of great pitchers around the league but when he can feel it and he smells that he needs to turn his game up, he really reaches deep and does some incredible things."

-Ken Giles earned his first save of the season by getting Byron Buxton to ground out with a runner on third in the ninth.
+Ken Giles earned his first save of the season for Houston by getting Byron Buxton to ground out with a runner on third in the ninth.
+Buxton hit a long foul ball during the at-bat that just went wide of the left field foul pole.

+"Not overly concerned about it, just trying to get these guys to understand - they're probably tired of hearing about it - but we just haven't really settled into consistent at-bats and consistent play and conducive conditions, so you've just got to keep grinding," Twins manager Paul Molitor said.
+"You've got to hold your own the best you can until you start getting a better feel for playing day in and day out, which we haven't done."

 Davis entered the night 1 for 14 and drove in his first RBI of the season.
 Marwin Gonzalez added an RBI double in the eighth.

+"It's mental," Davis said.
+"It's going through some growing pains.
+I'm just glad in a tight situation I came through for the team and got on the board for Justin."

-Verlander allowed a one-out double in the first to Joe Mauer and then retired eight in a row before walking Mauer to lead off the fourth.
+Verlander allowed a one-out double in the first to Mauer and then retired eight in a row before walking Mauer to lead off the fourth.
+Mauer is hitting .329 in 79 at-bats his career against Verlander, the former Detroit Tigers' ace who is 13-2 in his last 20 starts against the Twins.

-Verlander faced runners at the corners with no outs in the sixth after Brian Dozier's swinging bunt, but he struck out Mauer and Miguel Sano before getting Eddie Rosario to pop out.

-In eight regular season starts with Houston, Verlander is 7-0 with a 1.20 ERA.

 Minnesota loaded the bases in the eighth, but Eddie Rosario grounded into an inning-ending double play on the first pitch from reliever Chris Devenski.